sergiy79/codecombat/Developer environment.md

 NOTE: The repository will be in the coco subdirectory.
 You should not run a separate git clone, as that is taken care of.

-This should work on Mac and Linux, but it's brand new, so please let us know of any problems you run into.
+This should work on Mac and Linux.
+Please let us know of any problems you run into.
 On Mac, you'll need [Xcode Developer Tools](http://itunes.apple.com/us/app/xcode/id497799835?ls=1&mt=12).
 On Linux, you'll need make, build-essential, ruby, curl, and git installed.

 If you face issues with bower not being able to clone git repositories, you could try - [Clone over https](http://stackoverflow.com/questions/1722807/git-convert-git-urls-to-http-urls/11383587#11383587).